ahmad-PH/ahmadph-personal-website/content/authors/admin/_index.md

     institution: University of Toronto
     year: 2021 - 2023

-  - course: BSc in Computer Software Engineering
+  - course: BSc in Software Engineering
     institution: University of Tehran
     year: 2015 - 2020